 Welcome to the CMJ 402 Course Guide!

-This guide will provide you with resources and strategies to support your papers and presentations in Dr. McGreavy's course.
+This guide will provide you with resources and strategies to support your coursework in Dr. McGreavy's course.
 Need help?
 Contact Jen Bonnet at Fogler Library!

 Why Conduct a Literature Review?